swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 ## Effect on ABI stability

-These methods will need to be gated by OS versions on platforms that ship the standard library in the OS.
+These initializers will need to be gated by OS versions on platforms that ship the standard library in the OS.

 ## Effect on API resilience